Wisdom from the Worst

 The Scam of Conditional Self-Esteem

 You have to accept yourself—even if you’re fat, ugly, lazy, broke, or loud.
 And not in a toxic-positivity way.
 You don’t need to believe you’re secretly a hot, rich genius.
 You just have to stop thinking those labels change your worth.
-Your worth is already intact.

 Ellis says it’s irrational to rate your entire self based on isolated behaviors.
-You can and should evaluate your actions—but the self remains worthy regardless.
+You can, and should, evaluate your actions—but the self remains worthy regardless.

 Difficult?
 Absolutely.
 He says it takes years of practice and self-monitoring to silence that cruel inner narrator who insists you're only as good as your latest achievement.

-Even more surprising—he also warns against over-celebrating your wins.
+Even more surprising, he also warns against over-celebrating your wins.
 Ellis draws a sharp distinction between saying, “That was a helpful behavior,” and “I’m a good person because I did that.”
 The first is rational.
 The second is ego-inflation—and fragile.
 Because once your behavior changes (and it will), the inflated self-image crashes.

 In Ellis’s terms: